 - In Spring, before leaves emerge, apply a complete garden fertilizer followed by a side dressing of high-nitrogen fertilizer three months later.

 - Organic mulch is beneficial to help retain moisture.
 Water new plantings until established; older plants should only need watering during extended dry periods.

-– First year rhubarb should not be harvested.
+- FIRST YEAR: First year rhubarb should not be harvested.
 Allowing the foliage full growth during this time helps build a strong root system.